An ‘External’ on IT Outsourcing

 The first client is a global transport and logistics company which employs over 80,000 people and has an annual turnover exceeding 10 billion euros.
 Helmes uses approximately 20 people in four teams to serve this client.

 Our second global client is an insurance claims innovator.
 They required 20 Helmes team members to serve their needs during the first year they outsourced peak work to us.
 Today, 10 years later, their IT needs have grown, and recruiting IT workers has become more difficult for them.
-To serve this client Helmes uses a team of 120 people, many from our office in Minsk, Belarus.
+To serve this client Helmes uses a team of 120 people.
 The solutions we produce for this client help their customers manage motor vehicle-related claims and are used in Australia, the US, Switzerland, Spain, and many other countries.

 Personally, I don’t mind these maybe-not-forever business relationships.
 I love the honesty, and I respect my clients’ desire for absolute clarity.
 I know the risks and can plan for them.